Flat Roof Materials

 The Actual Material

 The patch and the tire basically become one in the same.
 This is how some of the new membranes work.
 As a roofer seams pieces together or makes cuts for flashings, they can actually weld pieces of material together.

-Where Can You Use Them?
+Where Can You Use Membranes?

 The membranes have many uses in residential work.
 You can use them on shed roofs that commonly have low slopes or on a Cape Cod style house with a dormer.
 There are many older houses that have low sloped worn out tin roofs.
 The membranes are far cheaper to install than replacing with tin or copper!

 Does your house have the old fashioned tin box gutters?
 If so, you can reline the gutters with these membranes instead of expensive tin.
 An additional benefit is that you don't have to maintain the membrane like tin.
 Tin requires periodic cleaning and repainting.

 Keep these photos in a safe place and make sure they are clear.
 As you perform your annual inspection, you can refer to the photos to see if an area, seam, or flashing has begun to change.
 Photos are wonderful tools.
 As they say, "The lens doesn't lie."

 Don't Do Old Asphalt Again

 Don't be tempted by the lower price (possibly!) to do a quick mop over of your existing asphalt roof.
 Asphalt is simply old technology and is prone to failure.

 So far, every membrane roof I have installed has been leak free.
-Some have been on for more than 12 years.
-If I had a low slope on my own house I can tell you that I would put an EPDM or CSPE membrane on it so fast your head would spin.
-Leaks cause anxiety.
-Don't get cheap when it comes to your roof.
-Buy the best and relax......
+Some have been on for more than twenty years.
+If I had a low-slope on my own house I can tell you that I would put an EPDM or CSPE membrane on it so fast your head would spin.